 KALDRR-WASH: The Foundation for Kenya RAPID

-Kenya RAPID’s predecessor program, the Kenya Arid Lands Disaster Risk Reduction – Water, Sanitation & Hygiene program (KALDRR-WASH), was funded by USAID and MWA members in 2013-14 in order to provide safe water, improved sanitation, and hygiene education (WASH) to areas of rural Kenya struck by drought and climate change.
+Kenya RAPID’s predecessor program, the Kenya Arid Lands Disaster Risk Reduction – Water, Sanitation & Hygiene program (KALDRR-WASH), provided services for more than 60,000 beneficiaries from December 2012 – December 2014.
+It was funded by USAID and MWA members in order to provide safe water, improved sanitation, and hygiene education (WASH) to areas of rural Kenya struck by drought and climate change.

 In collaboration with communities, schools, and health clinics, the KALDRR-WASH program: